Articles tagged with Math

 Why conversion matters: a toy model

 There are often close relationships between top level business metrics.
-For instance, it's well known that retention has a super strong impact on the valuation of a subscription business.
+For instance, it’s well known that retention has a super strong impact on the valuation of a subscription business.
 Or that the % of occupied seats is super important for an airline.
+A fun little toy model that I can up with generates a curious relationship between conversion rates and revenue.

 The eigenvector of "Why we moved from language X to language Y"